lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ## HeadPoseDetection

-1. Derive the new HeadPoseDetection class from BaseDetection, and declare the member variables it uses.
+1. The HeadPoseDetection class is derived from BaseDetection, and the member variables it uses are declared.

 ```cpp
 struct HeadPoseDetection : BaseDetection {